Methodology

 How signals are determined

-Signals are based on recent observed pricing, how close the current price is to recent lows, how the current price compares with recent averages, and whether the recent trend has been improving or worsening for buyers.
+Signals are based on recent observed pricing, how close the current price is to the best recent levels BuyPointer has seen, whether pricing still looks elevated relative to better recent deals, and whether recent movement has been helping or hurting buyers.

 BuyPointer also considers how much pricing history is available.
 When tracked history is limited, confidence is lower and that is reflected in the page explanation.